 Targets/Deliverables:

-The NNAG Participant Criteria subcommittee will develop a strategy to accommodate community affiliate connections into Network Nebraska.
+The NNAG Participant Criteria subcommittee and OCIO staff will accommodate and enforce affiliate connections into Network Nebraska.
+Measurable: List the types and quantities of affiliate and hosted entity connections to the network.

-The UNCSN team will use automated tools to monitor network utilization and uptime and develop a web-based graphic for real-time depiction of WAN circuits, backbone and Internet.
+The Network Nebraska support team will use automated tools to monitor network utilization and uptime and develop a web-based graphic for real-time depiction of WAN circuits, backbone and Internet.
+Measurable: Regularly present utilization statistics to NNAG and to the Network Nebraska membership in an annual report.

-UNCSN will implement incident management and change control frameworks appropriate to the staffing of Network Nebraska.
+The Network Nebraska support team will implement incident management and change control frameworks appropriate to the staffing of Network Nebraska.
+Measurables: Implementation of a ticketing system that allows interaction with supported users.
+Advance communication of planned outages / upgrades that affect membership.
+Documentation of past changes to core network systems.

 NNAG and CAP will guide Office of the CIO (OCIO) decisions regarding network capacity, services, and reliability.
+Measurables: NNAG co-chairs will attend monthly CAP meetings and share information.
+CAP liaisons will attend bi-monthly NNAG meetings and share information.

 Review and update existing security services and practices and develop a strategy for potential services.

-Action: The Education Council and NITC staff will serve as the communication hub for existing and potential new Network Nebraska Participants.
+Action: The Education Council and OCIO/NITC staff will serve as the communication hub for existing and potential new Network Nebraska Participants.

-Lead: Education Council/NITC Staff
+Lead: Education Council; OCIONITC Staff

 Participating Entities: Collaborative Aggregation Partnership (CAP); Network Nebraska Advisory Group (NNAG)